Data Vault 2.0 with dbt

 Openly available packages can add basic Data Vault 2.0 principles to dbt and therefore allow users to quick-dive into Data Vault implementation.
 Dbt’s general openness allows you to adjust all macros for example to your company or project specific Data Vault flavor to meet your technical and business requirements.

-However it is important to mention, that existing dbt packages for Data Vault 2.0 does not completely fulfill Data Vault 2.0 standards and deviates from them in details.
+However it is important to mention, that existing dbt packages that allow to use Data Vault 2.0 do not completely fulfill Data Vault 2.0 standards and deviates from them in details.
 Currently, we at Scalefree are working on an open-source dbt package that provides all important Data Vault 2.0 entities, as well as the latest standards and best practices and will be released soon.
 But these details are worth another blog post!

 -by Ole Bause (Scalefree)